jhonnyLeandro/rest-api/README.md

-# Simple rest api with node.js and postgresql
+# Rest api with node.js and postgresql
 This project is created for learning purposes

 ## Steps for postgresql